Azure-Samples/serverless-chat-langchainjs/README.md

 Building AI applications can be complex and time-consuming, but using LangChain.js and Azure serverless technologies allows to greatly simplify the process.
 This application is a chatbot that uses a set of enterprise documents to generate responses to user queries.

 We provide sample data to make this sample ready to try, but feel free to replace it with your own.
 We use a fictitious company called _Contoso Real Estate_, and the experience allows its customers to ask support questions about the usage of its products.
-The sample data includes a set of documents, in .pdf and markdown format, that describes its terms of service, privacy policy and a support guide.
+The sample data includes a set of documents that describes its terms of service, privacy policy and a support guide.

 <div align="center">
   <img src="./docs/images/architecture.drawio.png" alt="Application architecture" width="640px" />